Article

 | 11 min read

 Many passive, or tracker, funds, such as those on our Preferred List, L&G Pacific Index Trust and Vanguard FTSE Developed Asia Pacific ex Japan UCITS ETF, invest in developed Asia (outside of Japan).
 This means they are mostly exposed to Australia, South Korea and Hong Kong.
 The L&G fund also includes Taiwan.
 They therefore typically have different portfolios to most active funds in the sector.
-Active strategies often encompass India and mainland China too, and occasionally other emerging Asian countries such as Indonesia and Thailand.
+Active strategies often encompass India and mainland China too, as well as other emerging Asian countries such as Indonesia and Thailand.

-For broad passive exposure to emerging Asia it can be preferable to select an emerging market product rather than an Asian one.
+For broad passive exposure to emerging Asia, it can be preferable to select an emerging market product rather than an Asian one.
 These will have chunky weights to China and India.
 Or an investor could consider single country strategies instead.

 Recent performance

 Past performance is not a reliable indicator of future returns.
-Figures are calculated in £ on a % total return, bid to bid price basis with net income reinvested; Source: FE Analytics, data to 31/07/24
+Figures are calculated in £ on a % total return, bid to bid price basis with net income reinvested; Source: FE Analytics, data to 31/05/25

 Four Asia sector investments to consider